communitecture ARCHITECTURE | PLANNING | DESIGN

 Since moving to Portland in 2007, Darshan has been self-employed as a software developer, mostly focusing on mobile and web apps.
 They founded their software company, Darshan Computing, LLC after the significant success of their first Android app.
 They also founded and briefly ran (for about two years) a meditation instruction business here in Portland.

-communitecture or on their software business, they are often making music, reading, exercising, and connecting with friends and community.
+When not working at communitecture or on their software business, they are often making music, reading, exercising, and connecting with friends and community.

 Vale Larson-Brasted (he/him)